-The confidence and enthusiasm of both our retailers and customers helped us spread The New Shopping Bag – in more than 250 variations – from Scandinavia to Australia.
+SUSAN BIJL is utterly proud to attract a worldwide audience.
+The enthusiasm and loyalty of our customers helped spread The New Shopping Bag – in more than 600 variations – from Scandinavia to Australia.